Employee Life Insurance: Supplemental Coverage Explained

 Frequently asked questions

-Basic group life insurance is an affordable or free policy offered by an employer, while supplemental life insurance allows employees to add to that coverage by paying an additional premium.
+Basic group life insurance is an affordable or free policy offered through an employer's benefits program.
+Supplemental life insurance lets you add to that coverage by paying an additional premium.

 Written by